Require Featured Image is one of the simplest plugins out there. It's great for multi-author…

 If you chose to use versions, then you can add a new version by clicking the button and repeating the process.
 Versions are handy when you want to automatically replace a link sitewide with an updated file, and still keep all of your stats in one place.
 The downloaded file will, by default, be the most recent version of a file.

-On the right side, you’ll see standard post metaboxes for publish, categories and tags.
+On the right side, you’ll see standard post meta boxes for publishing, categories, and tags.
 Add whatever metadata you would like to the file.
 It could be useful to group together similar downloads into a single category, for instance.
 However, there is one more box in the top right called “Download Options.”
 This box has two checkboxes, one to make a download “Featured,” the other for “Members Only.”
-The Featured box works like a special category, and is used by the plugin’s shortcode and widget to organize download listing.
-If you check the members box, then the file will only be downloadable for users who have an account with your site.
+The Featured box works like a special category and is used by the plugin’s shortcode and widget to organize download listing.
+If you check the members’ box, then the file will only be downloadable for users who have an account on your site.
 Other users will be directed to the login page.

 You can add as many downloads as you would like, and organize them into different categories using the custom post type “Downloads” section.
 If you go to Downloads -> Downloads, you will see a list of every download item you have added.
 Next to each will be the ID number and the file that is listed.
 This ID can be important when including download links in your posts and pages.